Exercise for Wellness

 Maintain Your Exercise Plan

 Once you establish an exercise routine that fits your body and your schedule, start thinking about how to keep exercise in your life.
 Three simple steps have helped many people stick with healthy lifestyle changes, whether it is losing weight, exercising regularly, or quitting smoking.

 Doing too much can be frustrating and use up more energy than it creates.
 Doing too little can make exercise boring and not give you much energy either.
 Customize your workout to make sure that you get the most benefit from exercise.

 Making time for exercise can be hard.
 Come up with some simple rewards you can give yourself to make it more fun.
-A reward can be anything that feels like a treat to you - a call to a friend, a book, an extra five minutes in bed in the morning or something special like tickets to a show or sporting event.
-You can reward yourself for one workout, three workouts or a week or month of regular exercise.
+A reward can be anything that feels like a treat to you — a call to a friend, a book, an extra 5 minutes in bed in the morning, or something special like tickets to a show or sporting event.
+You can reward yourself for 1 workout, 3 workouts, or a week or month of regular exercise.
 Keep track in a exercise log if it is helpful.
 Do what works for you.
 Vary the rewards so you stay interested and motivated to meet your goals.

 Note: Some experts tell people who are trying to lose weight not to use food as a reward.
 If you must use food rewards, choose a small treat.
 A reward should never be a food that a doctor has told you to avoid for health reasons.

 Establish a Support System

 Find a friend or exercise buddy to help you keep moving.
 Tell your family and friends what you are doing so they can support you.
 Identify some rewards that your family, friends, or buddy can share with you.